General Student Information

 Disability Services provides support and advocacy for students with disabilities, and is committed to a program of accessibility.
 A wide range of services are provided for students with learning disabilities, visual impairments, hearing impairments, traumatic brain injuries, mobility issues, and other disabilities.
 Disability Services in located in the Avera Student Center, Room 240.

 The Avera Student Center is the community center for Northern State University students, faculty, administration and guests.
 It offers a variety of services, conveniences and amenities and provides a place for activities outside the classroom.
 The Avera Student Center is open Monday through Friday until 11 p.m. and 10 p.m. on weekends during the regular academic year except during holidays and extended breaks.
 For more information call (605) 626-3007.

 NSU Wolf Shoppe and Post Office

-Located at the west end of the NSU Student Center, the NSU Wolf Shoppe sells textbooks and instructional supplies as well as books for extracurricular reading.
-It also carries leisure and recreational items, clothing and sundries.
-Checks may be cashed in the bookstore.
+Located at the west end of the Avera Student Center, the NSU Wolf Shoppe carries leisure and recreational items, clothing and sundries, instructional supplies as well as books for extracurricular reading.
 Phone: (605) 626-2655.